n00dbeaverstudios/MC-API/README.md

   - MCAPI::Notification(Message); (for warning end user)
   - MCAPI::PluginCheck(); (for checking if the targeted plugin / BP asset is installed)
-  - MCAPI::OpenStorePage(URL); (calls a notification that contains a button to direct end user to store page)
+  - MCAPI::OpenStorePage(Message, URL); (calls a notification that contains a button to direct end user to store page)

 #### "name of studio" Branch